 Not only did this give me my dress in plenty of time, but it brought it just into my budget range, allowing me to get the dress of my dreams.
 Glitz also has a great program that when purchasing a dress they have in stock, they only require a $100 deposit and I have 60 days to pay the amount in full, which eliminated the need for a credit card.
 Also, Ashley, my consultant recommended a single hoop slip to keep me from getting too hot.
 Rather than purchasing it, I’m renting it for $25, seeing as I won’t have a whole lot of reason to wear it later on.

-Well, long story long, don’t write off a dress just because it seems unrealistic at first glance.
+Well, long story long, don’t write off a choosing a wedding dress just because it seems unrealistic at first glance.
 Check your options, get creative and work with great people!